 Central Coast from McInnes Island to Pine Island

-Issued 04:00 AM PST 03 February 2023'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
-Watch for updated statements.
+Issued 4:00 PM PDT 18 March 2025'Storm' force winds of 48 to 63 knots are occurring or expected to occur in this marine area.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

 Synopsis